jedld/tensor_stream/README.md

 ts = TensorStream # use this if you plan to use TensorStream only features, so other devs will know about that
 ```

+Note the difference in named and optional parameters

+Python

 ```python
 w = tf.Variable(0, name='weights')
 w = tf.Variable(0, 'weights')
 ```

+Ruby

 ```ruby
 w =tf.variable(0, name: 'weights')